Skip to main content

 • Cost of living support

-We recognise that individuals and households continue to face pressures due to the high cost-of-living.
-We are working with a range of organisations across Belfast to enhance their capacity to support those most in need of help.
+The cost of everyday essentials continues to rise.
+We recognise that individuals and households face pressures due to the high cost of living.
+We are working with a range of organisations across Belfast to enhance their capacity to support people who are most in need of help.

-These pages provide information on our services and details of other organisations in the city who may be able to provide support or advice.
-It doesn’t include details of every local neighbourhood support initiative, so check with local community organisations for information on other support available in your area.
+If you are worried about money and bills, make sure you are getting the help and support available to you.
+In our Cost of living section, we publish information on our services and details of other organisations in Belfast which might be able to provide support or advice.
+We haven't included details of every local neighbourhood support initiative, so you should ask local community organisations for information on other support available in your area.

 • Help with food